ethereum-optimism/specs/specs/interop/messaging.md

 [log]: https://github.com/ethereum/go-ethereum/blob/5c67066a050e3924e1c663317fd8051bc8d34f43/core/types/log.go#L29

 Each [Log][log] (also known as `event` in solidity) forms an initiating message.
-The raw log data froms the [Message Payload](#message-payload).
+The raw log data forms the [Message Payload](#message-payload).

-Messages are *broadcast*: the protocol does not enshrine address-targeting within messages.
+Messages are _broadcast_: the protocol does not enshrine address-targeting within messages.

 The initiating message is uniquely identifiable with an [`Identifier`](#message-identifier), such that it can be distinguished from other duplicate messages within the same transaction or block.